gezalore/designbench/docs/source/import.rst

 if less accurate, that can be included in source form with the design.
-This should not affect the functionality of your design, and should have little effect on the performance of Verilator that we are trying to evaluate with designbench.
+This should not affect the functionality of your design, and should have little effect on the performance of Verilator that we are trying to evaluate with RTLMeter.

-Similarly, you need to pickle target executables and provide them as blobs, e.g in a binary, or hex dump form, so we do not need to invoke the target toolchain when using designbench.
+Similarly, you need to pickle target executables and provide them as blobs, e.g in a binary, or hex dump form, so we do not need to invoke the target toolchain when using RTLMeter.
 The same applies for example if you need complex external libraries to generate input stimulus to your design.
-You need to pre-compute the stimulus, and expected results, and provide them as resource files when importing the design into designbench.
+You need to pre-compute the stimulus, and expected results, and provide them as resource files when importing the design into RTLMeter.

 You can include C/C++ code invoked via the DPI/VPI during simulation, but you need to provide all dependencies beyond the C/C++ standard library in